 Welcome to Galerie Zygos of Athens, Greece!

-This is the legacy website of Zygos, the fine arts magazine and art gallery, established in 1955 in Athens as an ambitious low-budget effort of a young couple to fill the void of the then contemporary scene of Athens, against the odds, and in spite the general indifference of the wider public but also of the government agencies on the arts and culture.
+This is the legacy website of Zygos fine arts magazine, est. 1955, and Galerie Zygos, est. in 1956 in Athens, Greece, founded as an ambitious low-budget effort of a young couple to fill the void of the then contemporary art scene of Athens, against the odds, and in spite of the general indifference of the wider public, but also of the government agencies, on the contemporary arts and culture.

 Together, they launched the publication of Zygos magazine which proved to be Greece's most authoritative and longest-lived (1955-1983) fine arts magazine to date.

 In 1956, a year later, the legendary Galerie Zygos was established in Athens by the couple.
-It was the first professionally-organized fine arts gallery of Greece, and over time it exhibited the work of the finest Greek artists.
+It was the first professionally-organized fine arts gallery of Greece, and over time it exhibited the work of the finest Greek artists, and not only.

 In 1982 "Zygos Annual Edition on the Hellenic Fine Arts" (1982-1985), was launched by Zygos, representing the only reference source for Greek contemporary fine arts and culture in English to date, edited by Ion Frantzeskakis, the founders' elder son.